Edwin Diaz earns 50th save in Mariners’ stunning comeback victory over Diamondbacks

 - Ifedi vs. Fant: In loss to Vikings, which Seahawks lineman won the battle to be starting right tackle?

-Going into the ninth inning, the Mariners were trailing 3-1 — a result of going 0-for-10 with runners in scoring position and stranding ten runners on base.
-Twice they had bases loaded with one out and came away with nothing.
-So even when Jean Segura worked a walk against Arizona reliever Brad Boxberger and Nelson Cruz singled to put runners on the corners, there was still little reason to believe things might change on the night.
+Going into the ninth inning, the Mariners were trailing 3-1 — a result of going 0 for 10 with runners in scoring position and stranding 10 runners on base.
+Twice they had the bases loaded with one out and came away with nothing.
+So even when Jean Segura worked a walk against Arizona reliever Brad Boxberger and Nelson Cruz singled to put runners on the corners, there was still little reason to believe things might change.

-Down to their final out of the game, Kyle Seager, who had personally marooned a small village of runners on the bases, stepped to the plate.
+Down to their final out, Kyle Seager, who had personally marooned a small village of runners on the bases, stepped to the plate.

 In the dugut, Servais noted to others that Seager was due for something good to happen.

-“I said it on the bench, ‘now’s the time,'” Servais said.
+“I said it on the bench, ‘Now’s the time,’ ” Servais said.

-Seager came through with the Mariners’ first and only hit with runners in scoring position on the night, pulling a changeup from Boxberger down the right-field line.
+Seager came through with the Mariners’ first and only hit with runners in scoring position, pulling a changeup from Boxberger down the right-field line.
 The line drive stayed just fair and bounced into the right-field corner.
 Segura was able to jog home from third while pinch runner Andrew Romine scored from first base to tie the game at 3-3.

 “I was real fortunate that the ball stayed fair,” Seager said.